jcp99gamers/jcp99gamers/README.md

 - 🔭 I’m currently working on Vyapari
 - 🌱 I’m currently learning Kotlin & Microsoft Power Automate
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with Mobile Application Development of Vyapari
+- 🤔 I’m looking for help with <a href="mailto:ipp2021043@sicsr.ac.in">Mobile Application Development of Vyapari</a>
 - 💬 Ask me about my Skills
 - 📫 How to reach me: <a href="https://wa.me/918111952240">Whatsapp</a>
-- 😄 Hobbies: <a href="https://www.instagram.com/noxic.gamers/">Video Editing</a>
+- 😄 Hobbies: <a href="https://www.instagram.com/noxic.gamers/">Enjoy Content Creation & Video Editing</a>
-- ⚡ Fun fact: Tournament Level Valorant Gamer
+- ⚡ Fun fact: Tournament Level Gamer